GitRayman/Antares/Examples/ReadMe.md

 ## Tetris.c
 - It's Tetris!
 This is a Tetris game meant for 720p and controlled via the hosts computer keyboard using WASD keys

+## Simon_wMouse.c
+- The GD2 example modified for use USB mouse and cursor instead of touchscreen.
+Has sound.

+## GPIO_InputTest.c
+- Shows input from EVE's GPIO pins, GPIO0 and GPIO1.
+- This may work with regular EVE lcds too, but I don't think they bring these pins out for use.

+## PanelImageTest.c
+- This example explores the effects of the A..F Bitmap Transform functions
+- Uses the Panels API so that a USB mouse can interact with on screen sliders
+- The sliders adjust the value of these bitmap transform values over a small range to see what they do
+- Note:  Fortunately, EVE3 has CoPro commands like scale and rotate that let you not have to learn this!